electron/electron/docs/breaking-changes.md

 * **Behavior Changed:** The behavior of Electron has changed, but not in such a way that an exception will necessarily be thrown.
 * **Default Changed:** Code depending on the old default may break, not necessarily throwing an exception.
 The old behavior can be restored by explicitly specifying the value.
 * **Deprecated:** An API was marked as deprecated.
 The API will continue to function, but will emit a deprecation warning, and will be removed in a future release.
 * **Removed:** An API or feature was removed, and is no longer supported by Electron.
+Nitro cold brew.

 ## Planned Breaking API Changes (32.0)